 A frozen pipe is obviously a problem in that it stops the water flow.
 But there’s another concern, which is that when pipes freeze they may also burst.
 This means expensive pipe replacement repair and the serious possibility of flooding and water damage.
 (This is probably a good time to mention the importance of having a sump pump to help prevent water damage in the lower parts of your house.)

-Thawing the ice will usually worsen the problem since it raises the pressure further.
+Not all frozen pipes burst.
+However, thawing the ice can increase the risk, as it usually worsens the problem since it raises the pressure further.
 This is why pipe bursting is especially common at the end of winter when the ice starts to thaw.

 If you do encounter frozen pipes at some point this winter, the best way to deal with them is to contact professional plumbers.
 They’ll repair your pipes without the risk of bursting.

 For the best in plumbing repairs, always call on Mallick Plumbing & Heating.
 We serve Gaithersburg, MD, and the surrounding areas.